abea/abea.github.io/about.md

 permalink: /about/
 ---

 Howdy.
-I am a front end web developer based in Ithaca, NY, currently building the web with [Singlebrook Technology](http://singlebrook.com).
-We are proudly a B Corp and love working with clients who share a passion for making a better world.
+I am a front end web developer based in Ithaca, NY, building the web with [Origin Eight](http://origineight.net).
 I specialize in and love learning about responsive, accessible, and highly usable web development.

 I've always appreciated the power of the web, but [took a roundabout way to becoming a developer]({{ site.config.linkedin }}).
 I earned a B.A. in communication from Marist and and M.A. in the same from Virginia Tech.
-I then ran social media and email for a couple of great climate change organizations, was a project manager and digital strategist, then ran a digital communications team for an international nonprofit.
+I then ran social media and email for a couple of great climate change organizations, was a project manager and digital strategist, eventually managing a digital communications team for an international nonprofit.
 Moving far from the big cities was the push I needed to go into coding full time.

 Now as a developer, I'm constantly impressed, excited, and a occasionally overwhelmed by all the languages, services, and techniques that we have available.
 [Please check out my latest work](/work/) for what I've done with them lately.